sulli365/crawl4ai-rag/memory-bank/activeContext.md

 ## Current Blockers
 - Need to implement testing infrastructure
+- Need to enhance error handling with custom exceptions
-- Need to add more specialized scraping strategies
+- Need to improve Supabase integration with connection pooling and retry logic
-- Need to enhance code generation templates
+- Need to enhance code generation templates with better error handling and metadata tracking

 ## Recent Insights
 - The agentic approach allows for more flexible and intelligent scraping